DominikN/docs_new/docs/tutorials/ros-tutorials/1-ros-introduction.md

 <center><img src="/docs/assets/img/ROSbot_manual/colour_back.jpg" width="50%" height="50%" /></center>
 </div>

-You can also test the performance of ROSbot using our simulation model in Gazebo environment.
+You can also go through ROS tutorials using **ROSbot 2.0 simulation model in Gazebo** environment instead of physical robot.
 It is available here, at our <a href="https://github.com/husarion/rosbot_description">GitHub page</a>.

-You can use simulation model on a ready to go virtual machine, which you can download from <a href="https://files.husarion.com/husarion-vm.vmdk.xz">our file server</a>.
+You can use simulation model on a **ready to go virtual machine image**, which you can download from <a href="https://files.husarion.com/husarion-vm.vmdk.xz">our file server</a>.
 Virtual machine is already configured with all required packages and you can use it with minimal setup effort.

-Another option is to use ROS native installation, this requires Ubuntu 16.04 operating system and you will have to install ROS with Gazebo according to this <a href="http://wiki.ros.org/kinetic/Installation/Ubuntu">guide</a>.
-Native installation requires a bit of experience with linux and command line, but will offer much better performance camparing to virtual machine.
+Another option is to use **ROS native installation**, this requires Ubuntu 16.04 operating system and you will have to install ROS with Gazebo according to this <a href="http://wiki.ros.org/kinetic/Installation/Ubuntu">guide</a>.
+Native installation requires a bit of experience with Linux and command line, but will offer much better performance camparing to virtual machine.

 You can also try online simulator at <a href="http://www.theconstructsim.com/">www.theconstructsim.com</a>, it comes with all required packages installed and offer great computing power for a reasonable price.

+Another option to run a simulation model is using [AWS Robomaker](https://husarion.com/tutorials/other-tutorials/run-ros-tutorials-using-aws-robomaker/).

 We also created package with all nodes and launch files from our ROS tutorials.
 You can download ready to use pkg from <a href="https://github.com/husarion/tutorial_pkg">GitHub page</a>.